arkona-technologies/blade-runner-user-guides/setup/software_update.md

 ## Software Update

 To perform a software update you need to have connection to your blade and know its IP address.
 Per default all ports are set to DHCP mode, except for the front port which is set to the fixed IP address "172.16.2.3".
-You can plug in a USB-C to Ethernet adapter to the front USB-C port and connect your blade with a switch or directly with your PC.
+You can plug in a USB-C to Ethernet adapter to the front USB-C port and connect your blade to a switch or directly to your PC.

 > [!NOTE]
 > If you connect to the front port with its fixed IP address, don't forget to adjust the settings of your PC to be in the same subnet.
 For example, set a fixed IP like "172.16.2.4" with the subnet mask "255.255.0.0".